quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## frame_created {#http-framecreated}
 Importance: Core

 This event is emitted when the HTTP/3 framing actually happens.
-Note: this is not necessarily the same as when the HTTP/3 data is passed on to the QUIC layer.
+This does not necessarily coincide with HTTP/3 data getting passed to the QUIC layer.
 For that, see the "data_moved" event in {{QLOG-QUIC}}.

 Definition: